evo-design/evo/README.md

 # Evo: DNA foundation modeling from molecular to genome scale

+**We have developed a new model called Evo 2 that extends the Evo 1 model and its ideas to all domains of life.
+Please see [https://github.com/arcinstitute/evo2](https://github.com/arcinstitute/evo2) for more details.**

 ![Evo](evo.jpg)

 Evo is a biological foundation model capable of long-context modeling and design.